sebastian-apps/finfinder/README.md

 Run finfinder.py

 Some example PDFs are included.
-Test out your own PDF.
+Also, test out your own PDFs.
 Go to www.sedar.com and download an annual report.
 Under /finfinder/companies/, create a folder with the company name.
 Add the PDF to that folder.